We Analyzed the Future Direction of Adagio Therapeutics Inc. (ADGI), Here is What We Found

 Jefferies gave a rating of “Buy” to ADGI, setting the target price at $60 in the report published on August 31st of the current year.

-During the last 5 trading sessions, ADGI rose by +30.15%, in comparison to the 20-day moving average, which settled at $36.82.
-In addition, Adagio Therapeutics Inc. saw 164.85% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ADGI fell by -4.53%, in comparison to the 20-day moving average, which settled at $39.51.
+In addition, Adagio Therapeutics Inc. saw 146.46% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ADGI